Radiology research software

 Visual workflow examples

-HAGRad EAT
+EAT Summary

 Epicardial adipose tissue summary report with volume, density, review coverage, and segmented representative slices.